EOSIO/Documentation/TechnicalWhitePaper.md

 There is nothing for the hacker to gain by attempting to go through the recovery process because they already "control" the account.
 Furthermore, if they did go through the process, the recovery partner would likely demand identification and multi-factor authentication (phone and email).
 This would likely compromise the hacker or gain the hacker nothing in the process.

 This process is also very different from a simple multi-signature arrangement.
 With a multi-signature transaction, another entity is made a party to every transaction that is executed.
 By contrast, with the recovery process the recovery partner is only a party to the recovery process and has no power over the day-to-day transactions.
 This dramatically reduces costs and legal liabilities for everyone involved.

 # Deterministic Parallel Execution of Applications

 Blockchain consensus depends upon deterministic (reproducible) behavior.
 This means all parallel execution must be free from the use of mutexes or other locking primitives.
 Without locks there must be some way to guarantee that transactions that may be executed in parallel do not create non-deterministic results.

-The June 2018 release of EOS.IO software will run single threaded, yet it contains the data structures necessary for future multi-threaded, parallel execution.
+The June 2018 release of EOS.IO software will run single threaded, yet it contains the data structures necessary for future multithreaded, parallel execution.

 In an EOS.IO software-based blockchain, once parallel operation is enabled, it will be the job of the block producer to organize Action delivery into independent shards so that they can be evaluated in parallel.
 The schedule is the output of a block producer and will be deterministically executed, but the process for generating the schedule need not be deterministic.
 This means that block producers can utilize parallel algorithms to schedule transactions.

 Part of parallel execution means that when a script generates a new Action it does not get delivered immediately, instead it is scheduled to be delivered in the next cycle.
 The reason it cannot be delivered immediately is because the receiver may be actively modifying its own state in another shard.

 ## Minimizing Communication Latency

-Latency is the time it takes for one account to send a Action to another account and then receive a response.
+Latency is the time it takes for one account to send an Action to another account and then receive a response.
 The goal is to enable two accounts to exchange Actions back and forth within a single block without having to wait 0.5 seconds between each Action.
 To enable this, the EOS.IO software divides each block into cycles.
 Each cycle is divided into shards and each shard contains a list of transactions.
 Each transaction contains a set of Actions to be delivered.
 This structure can be visualized as a tree where alternating layers are processed sequentially and in parallel.

       Block